onespacemedia/cms/docs/walkthrough.md

 # A walkthrough

 This walkthrough will take you through setting up the CMS on an existing project, and it will introduce several core CMS concepts.
-If you are better at learning from code than learning from long documents, you probably want to look at the [tiny CMS project repo](https://github.com/onespacemedia/tiny-cms-project).
+If you prefer to learn from code than learn from a wall of text, you probably want to look at the companion [tiny CMS project repo](https://github.com/onespacemedia/tiny-cms-project).

 ## Django settings

 We'll need to add a few settings that the CMS depends on.
 Don't worry too much about what these do for now; the concepts behind them will be explained in depth over the course of the walkthrough.

 First, tell us the name of your site.
 We depend on this in one of our [template functions](template-functions.md):